entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > Retchie et al. (1992, Character 8)

 > - Mesial marginal plate 1 enclosed by dorsal/ventral central plate 1 and mesial marginal plate 2 on visceral view.

+95. Nerves and vessels to pectoral fin passing through a single axillary foramen: absent (0); present (1).

+> Retchie et al. (1992), Character 11.

+> - Retchie et al. (1992) regarded it is a synapomorphy of sinolepids and euantiarchs.